Deviation from the dipole-ice model in the new spinel spin-ice candidate, MgEr$_2$Se$_4$: Magnetization calculation

-This gives the full powder averaged magnetization per Er atom including the effects of first order perturbation of the wavefunction, which we integrated numerically.
+where $p_n$ is simply $\frac{\exp(- \frac{E_n}{k_b T}) }{Z}$.
+Due to symmetry we did not need to average over the azimuthal angle, and only needed to integrate to $\frac{\pi}{2}$.
+This gave the full powder averaged magnetization per Er atom including the effects of the mixing of higher energy CEF doublets.

-The effects of higher energy wavefunctions, as well as the perturbation of the wavefunctions themselves, were found to be particularly important to the calculation of magnetization.
+The effects of higher energy wavefunctions were found to be particularly important to the calculation of magnetization.
 To highlight this fact, Fig. \ref{fig:mag_comparison} shows a comparison of the data for this material calculated with and without these effects considered.

-At any fields higher than 1 T, the difference between the calculated magnetization when ignoring the shifts of the wavefunctions themselves is considerable.
-In Fig.~\ref{fig:mag_comparison}(b) the same calculation is repeated but with $+15.845~$meV artificially added to all of the excited energy levels, in order to bring the overall first excited energy to 20 meV.
+At any fields higher than 1 T, the difference between the calculated magnetization and the magnetization from a simple two level model is considerable.
+In Fig.~\ref{fig:mag_comparison}(b) the same calculation is repeated but with $+15.845$~meV artificially added to all of the excited energy levels, in order to bring the overall first excited energy to 20 meV.
 This value is much closer to the energy of the 227 rare earth pyrochlores studied, and we can see that the effect now becomes far less important; the resulting curves are quite similar to the moment calculated considering only the ground state doublet.

-\subsection{The Effects of Disorder}
+\section{The Effects of Disorder}

 In order to explore the effects of disorder on the material properties of MgEr$_2$Se$_4$, we performed a series of thermodynamic measurements on a second, less pure powder sample with a demonstrably higher level of local disorder.
-In Fig.~\ref{fig:sampleB_XRD}, we show the XRD pattern from this sample (which we call ``sample-B''), fit using a standard Rietveld refinement (a) and using a model Le Bail analysis (b) as described above.
+In Fig.~\ref{fig:sampleB_XRD}(a) we show the XRD pattern from this sample (which we call ``sample-B''), fit using a standard Rietveld refinement ($\chi^2 = 5.7$), while Fig.~\ref{fig:sampleB_XRD}(b) presents the results of Le Bail analysis on the same dataset ($\chi^2 = 10.6$).
 As compared to our primary sample (henceforth referred to as ``sample-A''), the XRD data on sample-B revealed a marginally higher fraction of impurities ($\approx 10 \%$ total), and a Le Bail fit which improved $\chi^2$ considerably over refinement values.
-Though the peak positions are consistent with a cubic Fd$\bar{3}$m space group, the inability of the refinement to describe peak heights within the spinel model, even allowing for variations in site occupancy, reveals the presence of a significant level of structural disorder.
+Though the peak positions are consistent with a cubic Fd$\bar{3}$m space group, the inability of the standard refinement to describe peak heights within the spinel model, even allowing for variations in site occupancy, reveals the presence of a significant level of structural disorder.